EnergyExchangeEnablersBV/docker-curl/README.md

 # docker-curl
-Docker image for curl statements
+A docker image based on Ubuntu with curl installed.